x1angli/pyDDNS/README.md

 * 5: Day of the week(0-7 [7 or 0 == sunday])
 * /path/to/command - Script or command name to schedule

-operator allows you to specifying multiple values in a field.
-There are three operators:
+Operators allow you to specifying multiple values in a field.
+There are three types operators:
-* The asterisk (*) : This operator specifies all possible values for a field
+* The asterisk (*) : indicates all possible values for a field
-* The comma (,) : This operator specifies a list of values
+* The comma (,) : usually used between a list of values
-* The dash (-) : This operator specifies a range of values
+* The dash (-) : specifies a range of values
-* The separator (/) : This operator specifies a step value
+* The separator (/) : specifies a step value

 For example, if we want `client/downstream.py` to be executed every 2 hours, we should enter: